encoredev/encore/docs/deploy/environments.md

 Preview Environments are named after the pull request, for example PR #72 creates a preview environment named `pr:72` with the API base url `https://pr72-$APP_ID.encr.app`.

-You can also view the environment in the web platform, where the url will be `https://app.encore.dev/$APP_ID/envs/pr:72`.
+You can also view the environment in the Cloud Dashboard, where the url will be `https://app.encore.dev/$APP_ID/envs/pr:72`.

 See the [infra docs](/docs/deploy/infra#preview-environments) if you're curious about exactly how Preview Environments are provisioned.